alex-xun-xu/WeakSupPointCloudSeg/README.md

 ### Usage
 You should first download the data for ShapeNet and/or S3DIS by running:

-	bash prepareDataset_ShapeNet.sh
+	bash prepareDataset_ShapeNet(S3DIS).sh

 You can then train the full model by running:

-	python train_ShapeNet.py
+	python train_ShapeNet(S3DIS).py

-For inference you should first locate the saved training result by the exact date and time in the format year-month-day_hour-min-sec, e.g. 2020-06-17_07-45-44, and then run:
+For inference you should first locate the saved training result by the exact date and time in the format year-month-day_hour-min-sec, e.g. 2020-06-17_07-45-44, and then run the following with correct other input arguments:

-	python test_ShapeNet.py -dt year-month-day_hour-min-sec
+	python test_ShapeNet(S3DIS).py -dt year-month-day_hour-min-sec

+To test on S3DIS, you should first download Stanford3dDataset_v1.2_Aligned_Version from <a href="http://buildingparser.stanford.edu/dataset.html">S3DIS Dataset</a> and place unzipped files under /Dataset/S3DIS/

 Reference: